-10.1 Purpose: To avoid a license mismatch merely because the copyright notice (usually found above the actual license or exception text) is different.
+11.1 Purpose: To avoid a license mismatch merely because the copyright notice (usually found above the actual license or exception text) is different.
 The copyright notice is important information to be recorded elsewhere in the SPDX file, but for the purposes of matching a license to the SPDX License List, it should be ignored because it is not part of the substantive license text.

-10.1.1 Guideline: Ignore copyright notices.
+11.1.1 Guideline: Ignore copyright notices.
 A copyright notice consists of the following elements, for example: "2012 Copyright, John Doe.
 All rights reserved." or "(c) 2012 John Doe."
-Templates may or may not include markup for this guideline.
+The markup for copyright notices is <copyright> and </copyright>.

-11. License Name or Title
+12. License Name or Title

-11.1 Purpose: To avoid a license mismatch merely because the name or title of the license is different than how the license is usually referred to or different than the SPDX full name.
+12.1 Purpose: To avoid a license mismatch merely because the name or title of the license is different than how the license is usually referred to or different than the SPDX full name.
 This also avoids a mismatch if the title or name of the license is simply not included.

-11.1.1 Guideline: Ignore the license name or title for matching purposes, so long as what ignored is the title only and there is no additional substantive text added here.
-Templates do not include markup for this guideline.
+12.1.1 Guideline: Ignore the license name or title for matching purposes, so long as what ignored is the title only and there is no additional substantive text added here.
+The markup for license names or titles is <title> and </title>

-12. Extraneous Text At the End of a License
+13. Extraneous Text At the End of a License